Caitlyn Buchanan, 14th January 2020 (Updated 14 October 2021)

 Irish law firms are now able to use an LLP corporate structure allowing the partners to avail of limited liability.
 By converting to a Limited Liability Partnership (LLP) the legal partners would not be personally liable for the firm’s debts, liabilities or obligations, meaning their personal assets cannot be seized.
 This form of ownership has been available to law firms in the UK and other countries for some time and more than half of Ireland’s law partnerships are expected to take advantage of the new LLP Partnership status.

-The Minister for Justice, Charlie Flanagan moved for the change on 30th September 2019 and the new regulations were finalised by the Legal Services Regulatory Authority (LSRA) in December 2019.
+The Minister for Justice, Charlie Flanagan moved for the change on 30th September 2019.
+In November 2019, once the new regulations were finalised the Legal Services Regulatory Authority (LSRA) began accepting applications to allow lawyers to trade under a LLP structure.
+Since then, a total of 330 law firms have been authorised to operate as LLPs.
 Under the provisions of the Partnership Act 1890 & 2015, the change to an LLP structure effectively amends the ‘joint-and-several’ rule of partnership law.
 This allows legal partnerships to become LLP structures, ensuring the partners are no longer personally exposed to claims made against the firm

 Limited Liability for Legal LLP Structures

 Under the provisions of the Legal Services Regulation Act 2015, Irish law firms can now reduce the financial liability of LLP partners.
 Although a partners responsibility to the firm’s liabilities is limited, they could still be held liable for fraud, misconduct or criminality.